 Clean potable drinking water is a finite resource.
 It is imperative for all of us to embrace new strategies that will work to both protect and conserve it.
 The impact of water conservation on supply availability has been generally understated and not well understood.
 Outdoor water use conservation is perhaps the most important factor to consider in your conservation efforts.
 Balancing the available water supply to meet both the current drinking water needs of our existing customers and the future economic development in our service area is of paramount concern.
 We strongly believe that this is a statewide conservation issue that demands equitable state regulatory management so that all residents of Rhode Island can equally contribute to the best use of the states waters.
 Over the past several years we have introduced several programs to promote water conservation.
 We appreciate our customers' participation in these programs and will continue to strengthen our commitment to this important cause.
 As a KCWA customer, you play a vital role in protecting and conserving our precious water resources.
-Your unvielding cooperation is necessary to help us continue to provide dependable service to all our customers.
+Your unyielding cooperation is necessary to help us continue to provide dependable service to all our customers.

-On average Kent County Water Authority customers consume approximately 10 million gallons of water each day during the winter months.
+On average Kent County Water Authority customers consume approximately 9 million gallons of water each day.
 On hot summer days water use can almost double.
-Seasonal conditions and rising consumption rates may dictate implementation of outdoor water use restrictions on our customers to assure domestic and fire supplies are not compromised.
-Legislative initiatives promoting priority water supply for economic development demonstrate the importance our state legislative representatives have placed on the impact that water supply has on the economic well-being of the state.
-If voluntary conservation proves ineffective, our only recourse will be to impose a mandatory seasonal moratorium on outdoor water use until the overall supply problem can be resolved.
-It is very difficult to assess when additional supply initiatives could be fully implemented.
-A number of complicated factors must be considered in this process.
-Legislative support, regulatory delineations/determinations and adequate funding are essential to cost effectively tap new sources of supply and the success of this type of endeavourer.
+Legislative mandates to reduce consumption may dictate implementation of outdoor water use restrictions on our customers to assure compliance.
+Legislative initiatives promoting priority water supply for economic development demonstrate the importance our state legislative representatives have placed on the impact that water supply has on the economic wellbeing of the state.
+If voluntary compliance with state mandates proves ineffective, our only recourse will be to impose a mandatory seasonal moratorium on outdoor water use until the overall demand falls in line with mandates set by the Water Resources Board.
 Each and every customer must take action to conserve today, because inevitably every customer will be affected.